The Gear Top Level Shooters Use

 If you are a member of either of these organizations, you might already have the following information.
 However, if you are new to shooting handguns, or even an experienced shooter who’s never shot in actual competition, the following information might help guide you in purchasing the correct guns and gear to begin your journey into the fun sport of competition shooting.

 Since the guns used in IDPA competition are generally more in line with what you might take to the range for plinking, or what you might carry concealed, we will focus mostly on guns and gear for the IDPA Nationals.
 When it makes sense to prove a point, I’ll also provide comparative information for similar equipment used in the USPSA tournament.

-Of the 337 competitors in this past year’s IDPA Nationals, Glock and Smith & Wesson dominated in weapons used.
+Of the nearly 1500 competitors at the most recent IDPA Nationals, Glock, CZ, Smith & Wesson and Sig Sauer dominated in weapons used.
 Thirty percent of shooters used Glocks, while 21 percent chose Smith & Wesson.
 Springfield Armory was next with 12 percent, while many other brands made up the balance.
-The most popular model listed was the Glock Mod.
+The most recent survey data doesn't include models of pistols from each manufacturer.
+In 2016, IDPA reported the most popular model as the Glock Mod.
 34 in 9MM, with the S & W M&P Pro in 9MM being the second most popular.
 Here also, USPSA had significant differences, with STI being the most popular brand in Limited and Limited 10 divisions, followed by Glock, SV Infinity, and Springfield Armory.
 Smith & Wesson is way down the list for USPSA shooters.

 Gear at USPSA Nationals